Amankumar006/online-learning-plateform/src/documentation.md

     1. A user action calls a Server Action (e.g., `generateExercise`).
     2. The action calls the corresponding AI flow from `/ai/flows`.
     3. The flow prepares a prompt and calls `ai.generate()` or `ai.generateStream()`.
-    4. Genkit sends the request to the configured Google AI model.
+    4. The custom AI provider sends the request to the configured Google AI model.
     5. The model's response is parsed (often into a Zod schema) and returned up the call stack to the client.
 -   **Real-time Updates:**
     1. A user's action (e.g., sending a chat message) writes data to Firestore.